 The Washington County CDA administers the Family Self Sufficiency Program (FSS) for Housing Choice Voucher and Public Housing recipients.
 At the CDA, the program is branded as Earning Power.
-The CDA program had 18 participants in Program Year 2019.
+The CDA program had 19 participants in Program Year 2020.
 The Earning Power program enables families assisted through the Housing Choice Voucher (HCV) program and Public Housing (PH) residents to increase their earned income and reduce their dependency on welfare assistance and rental subsidies.
-Under the Earning Power program, low-income families are provided opportunities for education, job training, counseling and other forms of social service assistance, while living in assisted housing, so they can obtain skills necessary to achieve self-sufficiency.
+Under the Earning Power program, low-income families are provided opportunities for education, job training, counseling, and other forms of social service assistance, while living in assisted housing, so they can obtain skills necessary to achieve self-sufficiency.
 Washington County will work closely with the Minnesota Department of Human Services in state planning and intervention related to reducing family poverty.
 One is an anti-racism initiative that is intended to promote diversity in operations and to improve cultural competency in service delivery.
 Another is a disparity in outcomes initiative which specifically relates to improving success in helping poor families from racial and ethnic minorities to achieve self-sufficiency.
 Finally, an integrated services project within the Workforce Center seeks to improve services and outcomes by improving communications and strengthening collaboration within Washington County and the larger service community.
+The CDA also participates in the Twin Cities Section 3 Collaborative to post jobs and promote Section 3 Businesses.